-The EPAO must have in place clear and fair arrangements for making reasonable adjustments for this apprenticeship standard.
+The EPAO must have in place clear and fair arrangements for making reasonable adjustments to the assessment methods for this apprenticeship standard.
 This should include how an apprentice qualifies for reasonable adjustment and what reasonable adjustments will be made.
-The adjustments must maintain the validity, reliability and integrity of the assessment methods outlined in this assessment plan.
+The adjustments must maintain the validity, reliability and integrity of the assessment methods outlined in this EPA plan.